sevenwwu/sevenwwu.github.io/initial_project_proposal.md

 The data we are using for our project will be gathered genuinely through survey.
 The data does is exist but will take some amount of time to acquire.

-As of 11/6/23, we have 40 responses to our survey but plan to reach around 250 to 500 responses.
+As of November 6th, 2023, we have 40 responses to our survey but plan to reach around 250 to 500 responses.

 The data itself will be structured as individual response rows with each feature being a different question.
 The survey questions inquire about the following demographics:
 - Student/Faculty Member Status